ZhaoZeyu1995/openfst-python-documentation/docs/source/lab1.rst

 >>> 0 # the label 'a' is in the symbol table, so it returns its index, and here it is 0.
 >>> idx = st.find('c')
 >>> idx
->>> -1 # the label 'c' is not in the symbol table, so it returns :python:`NO_SYMBOL` value, which here is -1 by default.
+>>> -1 # the label 'c' is not in the symbol table, so it returns NO_SYMBOL value, which here is -1 by default.

 To recap, the :python:`SymbolTable` is just a mapping between the text symbol (:python:`string`) and the internal index used by OpenFst (:python:`int`).